By the end of this section, you will be able to:

 The last human left the Moon in December 1972, just a little more than three years after Neil Armstrong took his “giant leap for mankind.”
 The program of lunar exploration was cut off midstride due to political and economic pressures.
 It had cost just about $100 per American, spread over 10 years—the equivalent of one large pizza per person per year.
 Yet for many people, the Moon landings were one of the central events in twentieth-century history.

 The giant Apollo rockets built to travel to the Moon were left to rust on the lawns of NASA centers in Florida, Texas, and Alabama, although recently, some have at least been moved indoors to museums (Figure 9.5).
-Today, neither NASA nor Russia have plans to send astronauts to the Moon, and China appears to be the nation most likely to attempt this feat.
+It is more than 50 years since astronauts landed on the Moon, and there are no firm plans for future flights.
+However, both the United States and China are developing the capability to land on the Moon, and there may be a new “space race” in the late 2020s.
 (In a bizarre piece of irony, a few people even question whether we went to the Moon at all, proposing instead that the Apollo program was a fake, filmed on a Hollywood sound stage.
 See the Link to Learning box below for some scientists’ replies to such claims.)
-However, scientific interest in the Moon is stronger than ever, and more than half a dozen scientific spacecraft—sent from NASA, ESA, Japan, India, and China—have orbited or landed on our nearest neighbor during the past decade.
+However, scientific interest in the Moon is stronger than ever, and more than half a dozen scientific spacecraft—sent from NASA, ESA, Japan, India, and China—have orbited or landed on our nearest neighbor during the past two decades.x

 Lunar exploration has become an international enterprise with many robotic spacecraft focusing on lunar science.
-The USSR sent a number in the 1960s, including robot sample returns.
+The USSR sent a number in the 1960s, including robot sample returns, and recently China has been active, with three landers and a sample return mission.
+Of special interest is the search for accessible water ice near the lunar South Pole.
 Table 9.3 lists some of the most recent lunar missions.

 |Launch Year||Spacecraft||Type of Mission||Agency|